Denim Fetish

 Psychology

 Denim fetishism fits the well-described general models of fetish formation, though none has been tested on denim specifically.
 Associative-learning accounts hold that a neutral material becomes linked to arousal through repeated pairing with a formative attraction.
 Symbolic accounts emphasise the cultural meanings denim carries (rebellion, working-class authenticity, casual sexuality and youth) which can be eroticised in their own right.
-A heightened sensitivity to texture and scent also plays a role for some individuals, aligning denim with other tactile material fetishes.
+A heightened sensitivity to texture and scent also plays a role for some individuals, aligning denim with other tactile materials such as leather.
 The evidence base specific to denim is essentially absent, so these mechanisms are reasoned by analogy from the broader fetishism literature rather than demonstrated.

 Prevalence & culture